SilasNiewierra/portfolio/projects.md

     image: "/uploads/2020/10/17/prettyme.jpg"
     alt_text: PrettyMe Cover Image
   slug: ''
   content: PrettyMe is a social media application.
-It allows it's users to compete
+It allows its users to compete
     against each other just with their profile picture.
-By winnig matches you're able to win crowns and level up.
+By winning matches you're able to win crowns and level up.
 The catch, you can only chat with people in the same level as.<br><a href="/prettyme" title="Learn More ...">Learn More ...</a>
 - template: content-feature
   block: feature-1
   media_alignment: Right